ing-bank/zkflow/docs/design-multiple-commands.md

             //     numberOfSigners = 2
             //     private = true // This determines whether a circuit is expected to exist for this command.
 If false, ZKFLow will ignore this command for the ZKP circuit in all ways, except for Merkle tree calculation.
             //     inputs {
-            //         DepositState::class to 1
+            //         1 of DepositState::class
             //     }
             //     outputs {
-            //         SomeOtherDepositContractState::class to 2
+            //         2 of SomeOtherDepositContractState::class
             //     }
             // }
         }